 Another fundamental problem is the way NOAA Fisheries interprets the ACL’s and AM’s required by MSA, which is to design fisheries management plans around poundage quotas.
 For a commercial fishery, this system is sensible.
 The number of commercial fishermen and their ports of call are limited and their catch can be counted with certainty.
 Actual recreational harvest in pounds; however, is difficult to determine.
-Because of the uncertainty of the data when estimating angler harvest and the tendency to overestimate angler harvest as a precaution, seasons the following year can be unnecessarily.
+Because of the uncertainty of the data when estimating angler harvest and the tendency to overestimate angler harvest as a precaution, seasons the following year can be unnecessarily short.
 For example, the Gulf of Mexico red snapper season was originally scheduled to be limited to only three days in 2017, despite the healthiest population of red snapper in recorded history, further indicating that managing recreational anglers on a commercial-based system is not only ineffective, but punitive.

 In January 2014, a report called “A Vision for Managing America’s Saltwater Recreational Fisheries,” was released by the Johnny Morris-Scott Deal Commission.
 The report addresses the needs of anglers and the industry, while enhancing the full-range of economic, social and conservation benefits recreational angling provides to the nation.